yarnmengnus/tp/docs/UserGuide.md

 ### Locating Tasks by name: `find`
-This task find is a user-friendly and efficient.
+Finding a task is user-friendly and efficient.
 It's case-insensitive, allowing "task" to match "Task."
 Keyword order is flexible, and only the task name is considered.
 Full words are matched, so "Tas" won't match "Task."
 The search operates on an OR logic, returning tasks matching at least one keyword.
 This ensures a simple and effective task-finding process. <br>
 **Command Format:** `find [KEYWORD]` <br>
 **Acceptable Values for each Parameter:** <br>
 &emsp;`[TaskName]` - A task name that matches in the TaskList. <br>